ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 * SAN primary boot disk (25 or 100 GB) with an extra disk available, up to 2 TB.
 You can add one extra secondary disk to your variable compute instance.
 * Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Extra disk prices depend on the disk size and quantity that you select.

-Variable compute profiles are available in all data centers.

 Supported operating systems (such as RHEL, CentOS, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.